Kirkenes Airport

-Kirkenes Airport (Kirkenes lufthavn; IATA: KKN, ICAO: ENKR) is an international airport located at Høybuktmoen, 15 km west of the town of Kirkenes, in the municipality of Sør-Varanger, Troms og Finnmark county, Norway.
+Kirkenes Airport (Kirkenes lufthavn; IATA: KKN, ICAO: ENKR) is an international airport located at Høybuktmoen, 15 km west of the town of Kirkenes, in Sør-Varanger Municipality in Finnmark county, Norway.
 Operated by the state-owned Avinor, the airport has a single 2115 by 45 m asphalt runway numbered 05-23.
 Scandinavian Airlines and Norwegian Air Shuttle operate Boeing 737-services to Oslo Airport, Gardermoen, in part generated by Høybuktmoen's function as a hub for Widerøe's regional services to other airports in eastern Finnmark.
 There are also summer charter flights to Central Europe to bring tourists to the Hurtigruten cruises.
 The airport had 297,149 passengers in 2013.

 Høybuktmoen was built as a military air station by the Luftwaffe during World War II.
 Civilian services were introduced after the war, but abandoned in 1948.
 The airport reopened in 1963 with a new terminal and an extended runway.
 Originally the airport was served by Scandinavian Airlines System and Finnair, and from the 1970s also Widerøe and Norving.
 Since 1990, five airlines have attempted to provide services to Murmansk, Russia.
 Originally the airport had two runways, 1600 and 1200 m long, respectively, but the smaller was closed in 1996 when the longer was extended.
 A new terminal building was put into use in 2006.
 Because of the terrain the runway's length cannot be exploited under some wind conditions, so there is a proposal to level some of the land.